Shoe inserts aren’t just for runners, seniors and stiletto addicts.

 Over-the-counter inserts provide extra cushion and additional arch support.
 They also help you distribute weight on your feet more evenly.
 These inserts are mass-produced and can be chosen according to shoe size.

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 Custom inserts are available from your orthopaedic doctor.
 According to Eric Tan, MD, assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC and a foot and ankle specialist at Keck Medicine of USC, custom-designed shoe inserts prevent and correct deformities.

-“An orthopaedic doctor provides insight into what specific behavior is behind your issue, then makes suggests to resolve the problem,” Dr. Tan said.
+“An orthopaedic doctor provides insight into what specific behavior is behind your issue, then makes suggestions to resolve the problem,” Dr. Tan says.
 “This can include shoe inserts designed to correct your specific foot issue.”

-If you suffer from foot or heel pain, make an appointment with an orthopaedic specialist.
+If you experience foot or heel pain, make an appointment with an orthopaedic specialist.
 The USC Foot and Ankle Center at Keck Medicine of USC treats common and complex foot and ankle problems with customized individual treatment and rehabilitation plans.
 To learn more, visit ortho.keckmedicine.org/usc-foot-and-ankle-center.